wendellpiez/XMLLunchbox/README.md

 Our version looks pretty much like this, except with comments.

 To modify the configuration of the container, you will edit this file.
-For the most part that should not be necessary as these basic settings will work for most anything.
+For the most part that should not be necessary as these basic settings will work for most any use, given available interfaces (client/server and REST) into BaseX.

 #### Build a Docker container